• The daily bag limit for walleyes on Ohio waters of Lake Erie is six fish per angler. The minimum size limit for walleyes is 15 inches.

 • The black bass (largemouth and smallmouth bass) daily bag limit is five fish per angler with a 14-inch minimum size limit.

 The water temperature as of Nov.
-26 was 43 degrees off of Toledo and 53 degrees off of Cleveland, according to the nearshore marine forecast.
+13 was 43 degrees off of Toledo and 53 degrees off of Cleveland, according to the near-shore marine forecast.

-The Ohio and Erie Canal fishing area was stocked in October with 1,000 pounds each of rainbow trout and farm-raised channel catfish.
+The Ohio & Erie Canal fishing area was stocked in October with 1,000 pounds each of rainbow trout and farm-raised channel catfish.
 Trout typically bite well on PowerBait, and catfish like chicken liver, although a nightcrawler will catch either species.
-The first round of winter trout stockings in Cleveland Metroparks lakes and ponds is scheduled for early next week.
+The first round of winter trout stockings in Cleveland Metroparks lakes and ponds is scheduled for mid-December.